Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 If you no longer need the resources created in this article, follow these steps to delete them.

 Using the Azure Cloud Shell, you can delete all Azure resources in a resource group with the [az group delete](https://docs.microsoft.com/cli/azure/group?view=azure-cli-latest#az-group-delete) command.
-This removes the resource group; the Azure Digital Twins instance; the IoT hub and the hub device registration; the event grid topic and associated subscriptions; and both Azure Functions apps, including associated resources like storage.
+This removes the resource group; the Azure Digital Twins instance; the IoT hub and the hub device registration; the event grid topic and associated subscriptions; the event hubs namespace and both Azure Functions apps, including associated resources like storage.

 > [!IMPORTANT]
 > Deleting a resource group is irreversible.
 The resource group and all the resources contained in it are permanently deleted.
 Make sure that you do not accidentally delete the wrong resource group or resources.